 Starting the Engine

-Starting routines do differ from car to car, especially with modern ‘keyless’ ignitions and various other developments.
+Starting routines do differ from car to car, especially with modern keyless ignitions and various other developments.
 You may need to adapt these instructions to suit and refer to your car’s manual, but here we will deal with a standard key ignition.

 Turning the Key

 The third and last position is the starter itself.
 To start the engine, the first thing you have to do is to hold the clutch down with your left foot.
 To get the engine running the key must be turned fully away from yourself.
 When you do that you will hear the engine turning.
 Sometimes it will start straight away; other times you will have to hold the key for several seconds.
-But as soon as you hear the engine start you can release the key, you can also ease your foot away from the clutch pedal.
+But as soon as you hear the engine start you can release the key, you can also take your foot away from the clutch pedal.

 The Biting Point

-First thing is to put the clutch down and hold it there, then face your palm towards your left on the lever and select first gear position.
+First thing is to put the clutch down and hold it there, then face your palm towards your left on the lever and select first gear.
 Now very lightly press on the accelerator to set the gas so you hear a steady hum, then keep your right foot still.
-Now listen to the engine and slowly bring the clutch up until you hear the sound of the engine change then keep your foot steady.
+Listen to the engine and slowly bring the clutch up until you hear the sound change then keep your feet steady.
 That’s the biting point.

 You should maintain a slow steady speed for a short distance while getting used to driving along.
-Make you get into the habit of having a regular check in your mirrors, particularly if you have to change direction to avoid an obstruction.
+Make sure that you get into the habit of having a regular check in your mirrors, particularly if you have to change direction to avoid an obstruction.

 Signalling to Stop